BMEB W4020 Computational Neuroscience: Circuits in the Brain

 Applicable Degree Programs

 Most courses 4000-level and above can be credited to all degree programs.
 All courses are subject to advisor approval.
-For related courses see also the optional MS Concentration in Systems Biology and Neuroengineering offered by the Department of Electrical Engineering.
+For related courses see the optional MS Concentration in Systems Biology and Neuroengineering and Concentration in Data-Driven Analysis and Computation, both offered by the Department of Electrical Engineering.

 |Lecturer:||Professor Aurel A. Lazar|